 38. Your trainers will take all reasonable care to coach each student in accordance with the relevant syllabus.

 39. ProScot Rider Training will not intentionally mislead or misinform any party associated with ProScot Rider Training.
 If there is a misunderstanding we will address any issues on its merits.
 Any parties who feel particularly aggrieved must refer to the Complaints Procedure for resolution of the misunderstanding.

 40. Your trainers will behave in a professional manner at all times and in accordance with the industry's code of conduct.
-ProScot Rider Training is signed up to the Code of Conduct set out by the Driving Standards Agency (DSA).
+ProScot Rider Training is signed up to the Code of Conduct set out by the Driver and Vehicle Standards Agency (DVSA).

 41. Your trainers will not discriminate against any student on grounds of race, colour, religion, age or gender.